LiorZ/hdac8_thesis/thesis.rst

 	The following table summarizes the performance of each parameter set, using only a short minimization:

 .. table:: Scoring of minimization runs.
-The Numbering is based on the calibration runs (see Table 6 above).
+The numbering is based on the calibration runs (see Table 6 above).
 	:class: borderless